Commercial content | 18+ | T&C's Apply

 The Exeter City stadium capacity currently stands at 8,541, making St James’ Park one of the largest in League Two.

 The Exeter City stadium layout features four main stands.
-These are the Cliff Bastin Stand, also known as the Big Bank, which is a home supporters standing area; the WTS Stand, previously called the Flybe Stand and also known as the Cowshed or Doble, and is a seating area for both home and away fans; the Stagecoach Family Stand, or the Old Grandstand, which is a seated area for home fans; and the St. James Road Terrace, or the Away End, which is a standing area for away supporters.
+These are the Cliff Bastin Stand, also known as the Big Bank, which is a home supporters standing area; the IP Office, previously called the Flybe Stand and also known as the Cowshed or Doble, and is a seating area for both home and away fans; the Stagecoach Family Stand, or the Old Grandstand, which is a seated area for home fans; and the St. James Road Terrace, or the Away End, which is a standing area for away supporters.

 The majority of Exeter City supporters hail from the city of Exeter and other parts of Devon.
 There are a number of Exeter City supporters clubs up and down the country, including the Exeter City Supporters’ Trust who have taken on the ownership of the club.